Once afraid of God—Now obsessed with His goodness.

 That search led me to Rethinking Hell (a YouTube channel focused on challenging the doctrine of hell), where I discovered that the traditional doctrine of eternal torment was built on mistranslations, fear tactics, and centuries of distortion.

+And just like that, everything shifted.
 I didn’t have a tidy theology, but I had peace.
 I knew deep in my spirit that death was never God’s plan.
 LIFE, not torment, is His final word.

 And grace?
 Oh, it’s far bigger than we ever imagined.